ciprianna/06-23-foodz/README.markdown

 ## Description
 In order to track this information, a "food database" of sorts will be needed.
 This will allow users to select what food they actually have in their cupboards.
 The food could be sorted by food-group, so it's easier for users to find what food items they have.

-This program should store selected food in a location to indicate what the user currently has available to make.
-It could track quantities.
-Maybe it also has a "did you make this meal?" option that removes those foods if the meal was made.

 The program will also need a list of recipes.
 The table to store this will need to have a recipe, then a food-type associated with a given recipe, perhaps the amount of time it takes to make the recipe, and a way to list all foods needed to make this recipe.
-Maybe the "did you make this meal?" could go here, time dependent.

 ## "Should" Cases
 The program should be able to:
 - Select food items they have and store those somewhere
-- Provide a list of recipes based on the current food inventory
+- Provide a list of recipes based on user selection of current foods
 - Sort recipes by food-type
 - View all recipes
 - View all food needed for one recipe
 - View all foods
-- View all foods in current food inventory
 - Sort food by food-group

 ## "Should Not" Cases
 The program should not:
-- Populate recipes without food in the current food inventory
-- Populate recipes with only partial food items in the current food inventory
+- Populate recipes without all food items selected as available by user
 - Create recipes without food-type associated
-- Delete an entire current food inventory
 - Delete all recipes
 - Delete the food database